A guided TFTP Server recovery tool for macOS

 How to Set Mac IP to 192.168.1.254 for Router Recovery

 Set a manual Ethernet IP on your Mac so it can talk to a router waiting at 192.168.1.1 during recovery.
+This is a recovery-prep step, not a guarantee that the router will accept firmware.

 Quick answer